 This isn’t a criticism of the individual’s obesity.
 It’s merely some helpful tips!

-Why is it difficult to believe that these same advice-givers would also offer some pointers to a thin person who’s executing poor or dangerous technique?
+Why is it difficult to believe that these same advice-givers would also offer some pointers to a thin person who’s executing poor or unsafe technique?

 A personal trainer, coach or experienced strength-training enthusiast is either helpful or they’re not.